-LOS ANGELES, CA / ACCESSWIRE / September 7, 2019 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Zogenix, Inc. ("Zogenix" or "the Company") (NASDAQ:ZGNX) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / July 21, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of NovaGold Resources Inc. ("NovaGold" or "the Company") (NYSE:NG) for violations of the securities laws.

 If you are a shareholder who suffered a loss, click here to participate.

 We also encourage you to contact Brian Schall of the Schall Law Firm, 1880 Century Park East, Suite 404, Los Angeles, CA 90067, at 310-301-3335, to discuss your rights free of charge.
 You can also reach us through the firm's website at www.schallfirm.com, or by email at email@example.com.

 The class in this case has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.